“*” indicates required fields

 If you have questions about your workplace rights, you’re not alone.
 Below are some frequently asked questions about working with an employment lawyer in Riverside and how legal support can help protect your rights.

 Unfair treatment can be based on race, gender, age, handicap, or other protected characteristics.
 Document racist statements, emails, and actions if you suspect them.
-Contact the California Department of Fair Employment and Housing (DFEH) or a Riverside employment lawyer to examine your legal alternatives.
+Contact the California Civil Rights Department (CRD) or a Riverside employment lawyer to examine your legal alternatives.

 Sexual harassment in Riverside should be reported to your employer in writing and documented.
 Employers in California must investigate these accusations.
-A Riverside employment attorney can help you file a formal complaint with the California Department of Fair Employment and Housing (DFEH) or sue your employer if they don’t act.
+A Riverside employment attorney can help you file a formal complaint with the California Civil Rights Department (CRD) or sue your employer if they don’t act.

 An employment lawyer in Riverside helps employees understand their workplace rights and take legal action when those rights are violated.
 They handle issues such as discrimination, wrongful termination, unpaid wages, harassment, and retaliation.